-Well, the holiday season is upon us and we decided we were going to cook something MotoIQ style, which means it has to be technical and dangerous.
+Well, we are once again bringing out this holiday classic, even though this is an old story, the recipe is as valid as ever!
+The holiday season is upon us and we decided we were going to cook something MotoIQ style, which means it has to be technical and dangerous.
 What better thing to cook than a fried turkey?
 Frying a turkey gets the job done in only 45 minutes and leaves you with a succulent and tasty bird with very little hassle and an easy clean up.

 Frying a turkey has many technical advantages over roasting in an oven.
 The first major advantage is that it is fast.
 It only takes about 3.5 minutes per pound which means our 13 lb turkey was fully cooked in less than 45 minutes.
 With frying, the meat does not get dry and it has a wonderful crispy skin.